Third Order of Saint Francis: Congregations of Sisters

 There were also congregations of religious sisters of the Third Order.
 For instance, the Grey Sisters of the Third Order, serving in hospitals, spread in France and the Netherlands.
-In 1403, Elizabeth of Reute and several other young women who were Franciscan tertiaries, under the guidance of Dom Konrad Kügelin, provost of the Canonry of St. Peter in Waldsee, acquired a house in Reute on the outskirts of Waldsee.
+In 1403, Elizabeth of Reute and several other young women who were Franciscan tertiaries, under the guidance of Konrad Kügelin, provost of the Canonry of St. Peter in Waldsee, acquired a house in Reute on the outskirts of Waldsee.
 This community was a proto-monastery of the Order, as tertiaries of the mendicant orders had not yet been allowed to profess vows.

-Angelina of Marsciano is generally credited with the founding of the Third Order Regular for women around 1403, as her religious congregation marked the establishment of the first Franciscan community of women living under the Rule of the Third Order Regular authorized by Pope Nicholas V. Unlike the Second Order of the Franciscan movement, the Poor Clare nuns (who were not an enclosed religious order) lived under the authority of the local bishop of the diocese.
+Angeline of Marsciano is generally credited with the founding of the Third Order Regular for women around 1403, as her religious congregation was the first Franciscan community of women living under the rule of the Third Order Regular authorized by Pope Nicholas V.

-Whilst Leo X in the reform of the rule had left it free to the congregations to adopt papal enclosures or not, Pius V (1568) prescribed it to all convents of tertiary sisters with solemn vows.
+Whilst Pope Leo X, in the reform of the TOR rule, had left it free to the congregations to adopt papal enclosures or not, Pius V (1568) prescribed it to all convents of tertiary sisters with solemn vows.
 Still, this order was not carried out everywhere.
 In this regard the custom prevailed that the Friars Minor refused to take the direction of those convents which had only episcopal enclosure.
 Besides those already mentioned above, we may add the different offshoots of the Sisters of St. Elizabeth in Austria, Germany, the Netherlands, and France (there, under the name of Soeurs du Refuge, some of them still exist).
 The first Ursulines, also, founded by St. Angela Merici (1540), belonged to the Third Order.

 The history of the Third Order of St. Francis had a range of organizational models.
 Some monasteries were established to pursue the purely contemplative life, usually in an urban setting; others communities of women did not embrace the enclosure, but considered active works of charity, tending to the poor and sick, as part of their Franciscan charism.
 In the nineteenth century many of the new congregations adopted the Rule of the Third Order, but most of them have no connection with the First Order.
 As to their activities, almost all dedicate themselves to works of charity, either in hospitals, homes, or ateliers; others work in schools, not a few are in foreign missions.